Usage Examples

 12th World Congress on Railway Research

-The World Congress on Railway Research is the world's largest international conference on railway-related subjects, where railway engineers from all around the world participate to announce the results of their research.
+The World Congress on Railway Research is the world’s largest international conference on railway-related subjects, where railway engineers from around the world participate to announce the results of their research.

-■ Schedule: October 2019
+■ Held: October 2019

-■ Participants: 933 people (424 from outside Japan, coming from 36 countries)
+■ Attendance: 933 people (424 from 36 countries outside Japan)

 World Hydrogen Technology Convention 2019